-Money transfers without borders
+Creating the conditions for money transfers without borders

 Title: Improving access to remittances and other financial services through digital solutions (Digi#ances)

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) as part of the special initiative ‘Tackling the root causes of displacement, reintegrating refugees’
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) as part of the special initiative “Tackling the Root Causes of Displacement, Reintegrating Refugees“

 Lead executing agency: Central Bank of Jordan (CBJ)

-Overall term: 2015 to 2018
+Overall term: 2015 to 2023